-The Organization evaluates whether a transfer of assets is (1) a contribution or (2) an exchange transaction.
+In accordance with Financial Accounting Standards Board Accounting Standards Codification ("ASC") 958, Not-for-Profit Entities ("ASC 958"), the Organization evaluates whether a transfer of assets is (1) a contribution or (2) an exchange transaction.
 An exchange transaction is one in which the resource provider is receiving commensurate value in return for the resources transferred.
 If the transfer of assets is determined to be a contribution, the Organization evaluates whether the contribution is conditional based upon whether the agreement includes both (1) one or more barriers that must be overcome before the Organization is entitled to the assets transferred and promised and (2) a right of return of assets transferred or a right of release of a promisor's obligation to transfer assets.

 All contributions are considered to be available for unrestricted use, unless specifically restricted by the donor.
-Amounts that are designated for future periods or are restricted by the donor for specific purposes are reported in the consolidated statements of activities as contributions with donor restrictions.
-When a donor restriction is met (that is, when a stipulated time restriction ends or purpose restriction is accomplished), net assets with donor restrictions are reclassified as net assets without donor restrictions and reported in the consolidated statements of activities as net assets released from restrictions.
+Amounts that are designated for future periods or are restricted by the donor for specific purposes are reported in the consolidated statement of activities as contributions with donor restrictions.
+When a donor restriction is met (that is, when a stipulated time restriction ends or purpose restriction is accomplished), net assets with donor restrictions are reclassified as net assets without donor restrictions and reported in the consolidated statement of activities as released from restrictions.

-Contributions revenue includes revenue from bequests and trusts.
+Contributions revenue includes revenue from charitable bequests and trusts.
 A charitable bequest is a written statement directing that a gift be made to a charity upon the death of the donor.
 Bequest revenues are considered unconditional promises to give when the bequest has gone through probate and WWP's interest is reasonably estimated.
-Bequest revenues are recorded at fair market value when availability of the gifted asset is substantially ascertained.
+Bequest revenues, and a corresponding contribution receivable, are recorded at fair value when availability of the gifted asset is substantially ascertained.
+Subsequent adjustments to bequest revenue estimates are recorded as adjustments to contributions revenue, and the corresponding contribution receivable, in the period they become known.
 Amounts are considered to be available for unrestricted use, unless specifically restricted by the donor.
 Amounts received that are designated for future periods, or are restricted by the donor for specific purposes, are reported in the consolidated statement of activities as contributions with donor restrictions.
-Additionally, when WWP is a beneficiary of a revocable trust, contribution revenue is not recognized until the trust becomes irrevocable, typically upon the death of the donor, and WWP's interests in the trust is reasonably estimated and assured to be received.
+Additionally, when WWP is a beneficiary of a revocable trust, contribution revenue is not recognized until the trust becomes irrevocable, typically upon the death of the donor, and WWP's interest in the trust is reasonably estimated and assured to be received.

-Unconditional promises to give are reported at estimated fair market value at the date the promise is received.
-Conditional promises to give are recognized at estimated fair market value when the conditions, as stipulated by the donor, are substantially met.
+Unconditional promises to give are reported at estimated fair value at the date the promise is received.
+Conditional promises to give are recognized at estimated fair value when the conditions, as stipulated by the donor, are substantially met.

-The Organization adheres to Financial Accounting Standards Board Accounting Standards Codification ("ASC") Topic 606, Revenue from Contracts with Customers ("ASC 606").
+The Organization also adheres to ASC 606, Revenue from Contracts with Customers ("ASC 606").
 In accordance with ASC 606, the Organization recognizes revenue when control of the promised goods or services are transferred to the recipient in an amount that reflects the consideration the Organization expects to be entitled to in exchange for those goods or services.
 The standard outlines a five-step model whereby revenue is recognized as performance obligations within a contract are satisfied.